almamedia/gatling-fargate/README.md

 Docker image is based on public [denvazh/gatling](https://hub.docker.com/r/denvazh/gatling/) image.
 Versioning is thought to follow base image's versioning.

-Docker image's ENTRYPOINT is a light wrapper script around gatling.sh.
-Wrapper syncs simulations and config from S3 bucket, runs gatling with command line parameters given to the docker image and after gatling finishes, syncs results back to S3 bucket.
+Docker image's ENTRYPOINT is a very simple wrapper script around gatling.sh.
+Wrapper syncs simulations and config from S3 bucket, runs gatling with command line parameters given to the docker image and after gatling finishes, syncs results back to the same S3 bucket.

-To inspect the results, configure the s3 bucket to act as a website and browse /results.
+To inspect the results, sync them to your workstation from S3 or configure the s3 bucket to act as a website and browse /results.

 ## Build Docker image